localmeasure/apidocs/source/index.html.md

 latitude | float | true | Latitude of the identified user

 <aside class="notice">
-Remember - To use this endpoint you will need to be authenticated and use an identifier that has been added.
+Remember - To use this endpoint you will need to be authenticated and using an identity that has been already added.
 </aside>